Hints and Tips

 • Level: Confident intermediates to advanced.

-• What: A multiple-day pass that can be used at either Cardrona or Treble Cone in a pre-selected window of dates.
+• What: A multiple-day pass that can be used at either Cardrona or Treble Cone throughout the season.

-• Who: This pass works well for those who want to ski or ride multiple days at both mountains.
-It works best for those who know when they want to ski or ride.
-Such as families and tourists on holiday, or locals wanting to make the most of the school holidays.
+• Who: This pass works well for those who want to ski or ride multiple days at both mountains with the ability to pick and choose any dates.

 • Level: First timers to advanced.